voussoir/voussoir.net/voussoir.net/writing/beginner_bubble/beginner_bubble.md

 The internet has made self-taught learning more accessible than ever before.
 I am a strong proponent of self-teaching and using the internet to learn about anything you're interested in.
 But, the nature of internet learning also has its drawbacks, one of which I'm deeming the beginner bubble.

-I think many people have had the experience of discovering a super niche website written by a single, passionate person with an educational quality that puts textbooks to shame.
-Those kinds of websites are great, but they're hard to come by when you're intentionally looking for them.
+I think many people have had the experience of discovering a niche website written by a single, passionate person with an educational quality that puts textbooks to shame.
+Take for example [Bartosz Ciechanowski - Lights and Shadows](https://ciechanow.ski/lights-and-shadows/), a phenomenal rundown of the mechanics of light with beautiful interactive modules.

+These kinds of websites are great, but they're hard to come by when you're intentionally looking for them.
+You'll see comments like "I wish I had found this when I was in school!".
 Outreach is hard for creators, and sifting through SEO and blogspam is hard for learners.
 Instead, we tend to compromise and use a common arena like Youtube instead of specialized websites and webrings.
 I would say that Youtube has become the de-facto home of internet learning in many ways, but it suffers greatly from the beginner bubble.

 If I were to make a graph depicting the quantity of learning resources available to learners of different skill levels for a topic, which I have, then it would look like this, which it does: